-Our Raleigh, NC business lawyers assist our clients through a seemingly overwhelming list of legal formalities.
+Though based in Raleigh, NC, our business lawyers assist clients across the state through a seemingly overwhelming list of legal formalities.

-During business formation, you’ll face tasks we can assist with, including:
+During business formation, you will face tasks with which we can assist, including:

 - Filing legal documents with the North Carolina Secretary of State